Table of Contents

 WordPress.org is different than WordPress.com.
 WordPress.org is open-source software you can download for free and install on your self-hosted website, e.g., a website with a hosting company (I recommend the one I use, Siteground) and your own domain name.
-WordPress.com is similar to website builders like Wix and Squarespace (more on those in a second) except that it is much more basic.
+WordPress.com is similar to website builders like Wix and Squarespace (more on those in a second) except it is much more basic.
 It features a watered-down (at least on the free plan) version of WordPress.org on WordPress.com servers.
 With a paid plan, you can have a domain name.

 Unless you’re set on having a completely free website (and if you’re serious about being an author, you should be willing to invest in your web presence), I don’t recommend WordPress.com.
 I’ve used both it and WordPress.org, and WordPress.com is much less flexible and can be more cost-intensive.
 With WordPress.org, you can choose from hundreds of free themes, but on WordPress.com you have to pay at least $8 per month to get access to more than a limited number.
 Plus, as an author, you’d probably end up wanting the $25 per month plan, which is best for small businesses.